-- Easy to Clean Rice Ball Shaker Mold: This rice balls maker is so much easy to clean, After you have done the cooking, you can easily clean this arancini food maker mold by using a cleaning sponge and some dishwasher.
-Dry it and reuse it unlimitedly.
+- Easy to Clean Rice Ball Mold Shaker: This rice shaper onigiri mold set is so much easy to clean.
+After you have done the cooking, you can easily clean this meatball maker tool by using a cleaning sponge.

 The Arancini Maker Arancinotto is a plastic device that helps to compress the rice into the elongated shape of the arancino.
 With a pointed plunger, it prepares the hole to fill the arancino, and once filled, you add more rice, and with another plunger, you give it the characteristic pointed shape.
 There are arancini makers of different sizes and shapes.
 It is economical and saves time.

 To continue, heat a few inches of vegetable oil in a large, deep pot over medium-high heat.
 When the oil is hot, carefully add a few of the arancini and fry for 2–3 minutes, only until golden brown.
 No more time is required as all the inside is pre-cooked.

 Finally, remove from the oil with a slotted spoon and drain on a paper towel.
 Repeat with the remaining arancini.

 To keep Montalbano’s Arancini crispy, once the paper towel has done its job, remove it and discard it.
 Also, do not add salt.
 Otherwise, they will absorb moisture and soften their surface.